CODE-at-TACC/summer-2015/python_intro/Readme.md

 print "I actually slept for " + str( nap_time ) + " seconds."
 ```

 Go ahead and type `python 9_import.py` into the terminal.
 How accurate was the length of the nap?
-Why was it not measured as exactly 5 seconds?

 You may see **import** used in other ways, but they basically do the same thing, with minor changes in syntax.

 ```
 import time
-from time import time
+from time import timelords
-import time.time as time
+import time.timelords as doctors
 ```

 Final point.
 You may see functions accessing *methods* using a period.
 What do you think the script below does?